railsadminteam/rails_admin/docs/fields.md

 The partial should be placed in your applications template folder, such as `app/views/rails_admin/main/_my_awesome_partial.html.erb`.

+The object is available from the partial with `form.object`.

 One can also completely override the rendering logic:

 ```ruby